landing-ai/helper-scripts/Snowflake_specific/Inference_on_YouTube_Video/README.md

 There is a video on the LandingAI YouTube channel showing exactly how to use this script and demonstrating the full pipeline from camera feed to dashboard. https://www.youtube.com/watch?v=JyI9r3U2HSg

+There is a Medium blog post that explains how this scripts fits into a larger solution.
+It is named [From CCTV to Insights — How Snowflake Customers Can Build Visual AI](https://medium.com/snowflake/from-cctv-to-insights-how-snowflake-customers-can-build-visual-ai-6d2d2813f070)

 ## Features
 - **Live Stream Capture:** Retrieves the best stream URL from a YouTube video using `streamlink` and captures snapshots using `ffmpeg`.